nbgallery/ipydeps/README.md

 --timeout=30
 ```

 Some pip options have to be specified per-package.  ipydeps will take care of specifying the option for each package for you.
 However, make sure you're working in a fully trusted environment before using these options.
-Putting these two files in your ipydeps.conf will basically turn off any of pip's built-in verification.
+Putting these two lines in your ipydeps.conf will basically turn off any of pip's built-in verification.

 ```text
 --allow-external